by Neil Anderson

 The thing to know is, exercise IS injury to your body.
 Calculated, metered injury, with good purpose, but still injury.
 And some of us do a ton of damage to ourselves during a workout.
 Especially those who are new to GPP training.
 Also our Superfits have got such high degrees of fitness that they can absolutely decimate their bodies with some of our workouts.
 It is not unreasonable to believe that your body would respond to this "damage" any differently than it would respond to a traumatic car accident or even a crushing incident.
 Too graphic?
 Ha.

 Years ago, I was taught that if someone gets sick during a workout it was likely due to poor nutrition.
 The poor guy probably didn't eat before his workout, so if he gets sick - get some orange juice in him.
 This was thought to perk a person "right up."
 The problem with this is that MORE THAN ONCE I was forced to clean up OJ off the floor that looked like it was hurled from Mt.
-St. Helen itself.
+St. Helen herself.
 I saw this happen a lot, both with my clientele and the clientele of other trainers I worked with.
 It actually became a joke.
-We'd watch another trainer's client go green, the trainer would run to the fridge to get OJ and we'd all set our stop watches and make bets on what time she'd blow!
+We'd watch another trainer's client go gray, the trainer would run to the fridge to get OJ and we'd all set our stop watches and make bets on what time she'd blow!

 The frustrating thing was that this OJ thing we were all taught by our Certification Agencies (I don't have much faith in those anymore) didn't work.

 One day I was training an ER Doc.
-During his workout, one of my peers got a little over aggressive with his client (a teenaged boy) and the kid went green (no color in the lips, black under the eyes).
+During his workout, one of my peers got a little over aggressive with his client (a teenaged boy) and the kid went gray (no color in the lips, black under the eyes).
 The trainer sat the kid down & trotted off to the fridge to get OJ.
 While I was giggling and setting the timer on my watch the Doc goes, "That kid looks like he is in shock."
 Remembering my boy scout first aid training (Eagle - two palms) I ran over and put the kid on his back and elevated his feet.
 To our surprise - no projectile vomiting.
 In fact, he got better within a few minutes.
 Not well enough to continue the workout.
 But, well enough to drive himself home without fear of blacking out.

 We've been putting people on their backs with their legs up ever since.
 No, we haven't been successful at keeping the Yak at bay EVERY time, but - we have been successful WAY more often than not.
 We've learned a thing or two along the way, too.
 Here are some of the things we've learned:

 1. Not everyone is experiencing shock when they get sick from a workout.
 Sometimes individuals are experiencing conditions that go much deeper, are much more dangerous and that can even be life threatening.
-We don't trivialize it when someone gets sick and feels like Yaking.
+We don't trivialize it when someone gets sick and feels like Yaky.

-2. If you or someone you are storming with starts to feel sick, with one or any combination of the symptoms above, get them to the floor, flat on their back and get their feet above their heart.
+2. If you or someone you are storming with starts to feel sick, with one or any combination of the symptoms above, get them to the floor.
+Put them flat on their back and get their feet above their heart.
 I know it is embarrassing.
 I know it is the last place you want to be seen, but it helps.
 In fact, it is the ONLY THING I know of that actually works.

 3. When someone goes to the floor, they are generally done for the day.
 Understand that shock is a very serious illness.
 Most people who are killed in a traumatic accident die from the effects of shock before they succumb to their specific injuries.
 To think you might rejoin a workout after hitting the wall THAT hard, probably isn't very smart.
 Err on the side of caution and just go home.